jaekwon/cosmos_roadmap/shape_of_cosmos/README.md

 }
 ```

+### DEX Zones
+TODO

+The disadvantage to direct interchain exchanging is that it's potentially
+expensive -- the IBC connection and trade transactions may be prohibitively
+expensive on some chains where the transaction fee is high due to high volume.
+For this reason (and more, TODO) there will also be DEX zones that specialize
+in exchanging.
+The disadvantage of trading in a DEX zones is that it incurs
+additional risk (namely the failure of the DEX zone and its dependencies).

 ## Function of the Hub and ATOM Token

 If there is to be many hubs and many staking tokens, what is the purpose of the